truenas/documentation/content/SCALE/SCALETutorials/DataProtection/TrueCloudTasks.md

 You must also create and authorize the storage buckets on Storj for use by SCALE.

-iXsystems is not responsible for any charges you incur using a third-party vendor with the TrueCloud Backup feature.
+iXsystems is not responsible for any charges you incur using a third-party vendor with the TrueCloud backup feature.
 {{< /hint >}}

 This procedure provides instructions to set up both Storj and SCALE.